Development Encyclopaedia 2022 Banner

 Mining activities require machinery and equipment, construction, and other services, which presents the best prospects for companies as their importation is on the increase.

 Companies with expertise in geological and exploration services, feasibility and engineering services, equipment and plant maintenance and repair, and spare parts for mining equipment can find this sub-sector attractive and rewarding.
+Construction services are key, especially for exploration companies expected to set up the peripheries to commence work.

 OPPORTUNITIES